 - Consultancy, supervision and advice for allied healthcare professionals

-The Family Care Team consists of the Team Leader who is a psychotherapist, a Family Therapist, a Counsellor, an administrator and the Spiritual Care Co-Ordinatorand Chaplain.
+The Family & Spiritual Care Team consists of the Team Leader who is a psychotherapist, a Family Therapist, a Counsellor, an administrator and the Spiritual Care Co-Ordinator and Chaplain.
 We also have volunteer counsellors and Bereavement Support workers who assist with the services outlined on this page.

-The main criterion for referral to the FCT is that the person being referred is living with, caring for or is bereaved by a life-limiting, life-threatening illness.
-For individuals who do not meet this referral criteria, we are happy to provide a session of advice, provide supporting literature and if necessary a follow-on referral to an appropriate service.
+The main criterion for referral to the FCT is that the person being referred is living with, caring for or is bereaved by a life limiting, life threatening illness.

 How We Can Help